Iliopsoas and movement

-Iliopsoas is not just related to the possible movements we can do; it’s intimately related to our quality of movement.
-Considered by many the key core postural muscle, our relationship with our iliopsoas influences whether our movements are light, easeful and efficient, or something else.
+Iliopsoas and movement are intertwined in many ways in our body.
+Iliopsoas is not just related to the possible kinds of movement we can do; it’s intimately related to our quality of movement.
+Considered by many the key core postural muscle, our relationship with our iliopsoas influences whether our movement is light, easeful and efficient, or something else.

 Because of its location and relationship with other muscles and tissues in the body, there are few actions or activities where iliopsoas is not involved.
 We’d find it difficult to do even everyday tasks without a functional iliopsoas, since this is the muscle primarily responsible for walking.
 Let’s look more closely at the relationship between the iliopsoas and movement.